The Russia Investigations: Big Implications For The New Supreme Court Justice

 Each data point that suggests one thing — Justice Department special counsel Robert Mueller could be wrapping up and this story might be over by this autumn — is countermanded by another that suggests this saga might play out for years.

 Item: Donald Trump's onetime junior foreign policy adviser, George Papadopoulos, is scheduled to be sentenced on Sept.
-7. He was the London-based campaign worker who was importuned early by Russian operatives with offers of dirt on Hillary Clinton, "off the record" meetings and other help for the Trump campaign.
+7. He was the London-based campaign worker who was importuned early by Russian operatives with offers of dirt on Hillary Clinton, "off-the-record" meetings and other help for the Trump campaign.

-Papadopoulos was the origin of the FBI's Russia counterintelligence investigation and he pleaded guilty to lying to the FBI about what happened; he's been cooperating with investigators.
-The setting of the date for his sentencing suggests prosecutors have all they want from him and they're preparing to recommend to a judge the punishment he should receive.
+Papadopoulos was the origin of the FBI's Russia counterintelligence investigation, he pleaded guilty to lying to the FBI about what happened, and he has been cooperating with investigators.
+The setting of the date for his sentencing suggests that prosecutors have all they want from him and are preparing to recommend a punishment to the judge.

 Does that mean Mueller is almost done?
 Maybe.
 Or maybe not.